jordansved/scaling-octo-robot/README.md

 2. Find this repo: https://github.com/jordansved/scaling-octo-robot
 3. Click the `madlib.txt` file
 4. Edit this file by clicking the pencil icon and fill in your madlib!
+5. Scroll to the bottom and give this edit a title and extended description
-5. At the bottom select the 2nd radio button "Create a new branch for this commit and start a pull request"
+6. Select the 2nd radio button "Create a new branch for this commit and start a pull request"
-4. Save to a new branch, with the name `[yourusername]-patch-1` example: jordansved-patch-1
+7. Save to a new branch, with the name `[yourusername]-patch-1` example: jordansved-patch-1

 Go to Google Drive and confirm your madlib is there! https://drive.google.com/drive/folders/1EZysAYmCp1WDQkg0ccUkUJolNV1Kdmig?usp=sharing